+Federal: Older American Act funding is under the U.S. Administration on Community Living.

+State:

-- Federal: Older American Act funding is under the U.S. Administration on Community Living. - State: There are 57 State Units on Aging in the United States. - In Florida, the Florida Department of Elder Affairs manages the statewide Elder Helpline and provides support programs to seniors age 60+ as well as limited services to disabled adults age 18+. - Local: There are 655 Area Agencies on Aging in the United States that assist in planning programs for older adults. - The Senior Resource Alliance (SRA) is the Area Agency on Aging for Orange, Osceola, Seminole and Brevard counties.
-SRA manages the local Elder Helpline and conducts the initial screening for many of the subsidized support sortices for elder adults.
-Individuals will pood to are support services for older adults.
+There are 57 State Units on Aging in the United States.

+In Florida, the Florida Department of Elder Affairs manages the statewide Elder Helpline and provides support programs to seniors age 60+ as well as limited services to disabled adults age 18+.

+Local: There are 655 Area Agencies on Aging in the United States that assist in planning programs for older adults.

+The Senior Resource Alliance (SRA) is the Area Agency on Aging for Orange, Osceola, Seminole and Brevard counties.
+SRA manages the local Elder Helpline and conducts the initial screening for many of the subsidized support services for older adults.
 Individuals will need to answer questions about their ability to perform activities of daily living and instrumental activities of daily living.
 (See table below.)

-State Units on Aging
+State Units on Aging (Florida Department of Elder Affairs)